rahulT-17/AMLer/README.md

 `UNKNOWN` is intentional.
 I did not want to force every suspicious account into a confident laundering label when the evidence was weak.

-### 4. ML anomaly scoring
+### ML prioritization
-AMLer uses Isolation Forest to score suspicious accounts and prioritize which cases deserve analyst attention first.

-The ML layer is used as a ranking layer, not as the core detection engine.
+AMLer uses Isolation Forest to score suspicious accounts and rank which cases deserve analyst attention first.
+ML is used as a ranking layer, not as the main detection source.

-## Evaluation Interpretation

-The current metrics tell an honest story about the system:

-- AMLer is stronger at finding suspicious behavior than it is at filtering every false positive.
-- That is intentional for this stage of the project because missing laundering activity is usually the more expensive failure.
-- The evaluation output also gives a clear tuning path: threshold-based structuring rules currently dominate false positives.

-This tradeoff is part of the project, not something hidden from it.

-### 5. On-demand LLM case summaries
+### On-demand LLM case summaries

-The detail page can generate an AI summary for a selected account.
+The account detail page can generate an AI summary for a selected account.
 The LLM explains:

 - likely risk level
 - why the account appears suspicious
-- what action an analyst should take next
+- what an analyst should do next

-This is done on demand instead of during the main `/analyze` request to keep the primary analysis flow fast.
+I made this on demand instead of running it inside `/analyze` so the main analysis flow stays fast.

-### 6. Money trail graph visualization
+### Money trail graph visualization

 The account detail page includes a PyVis graph that shows suspicious transfer paths for the selected account.

 - nodes represent accounts
 - edges represent aggregated suspicious transfer paths
 - edge thickness reflects total suspicious amount

-The graph is also generated on demand so the main analysis response stays lightweight.
+This is also generated on demand so the main response stays lightweight.

-### 7. Policy PDF ingestion
+### Policy PDF ingestion

-AMLer can ingest a text-based PDF policy document and turn it into:
+AMLer can ingest a text-based policy document and turn it into:

 - `PolicyClause` objects with page-level traceability
 - draft candidate compliance rules